kluctl/www-kluctl.io/content/en/blog/2024-03-13-cluster-api-kluctl.md

 # Installing Kluctl

 For this tutorial, you'll need the Kluctl CLI installed.
 Please follow the instructions [here]({{< ref "docs/kluctl/installation#installing-the-cli" >}}).
-There is no need to install the GitOps contoller or the Webui, but feel free to try these out as well after the tutorial.
+There is no need to install the GitOps controller or the Webui, but feel free to try these out as well after the tutorial.

 # Let's setup cluster-api
 In this tutorial, we'll work completely locally without any cloud resources being involved.
 This means, we're using [Kind](https://kind.sigs.k8s.io/) and the CAPD (Cluster API Docker) infrastructure provider.
 In the real world, you'll need to adapt the principles learned here to a proper Cluster API infrastructure provider.